jakepreciado/random-password-generator/README.md

 # random-password-generator
-This is an application that will generate a random password under specified parameters outlines by a user.
+This is an application that will generate a random password under specified parameters outlined by a user.
 It is an app an employee can use to generate a random password based on criteria they've selected.
 This app will run in the browser, and will feature dynamically updated HTML and CSS powered by
 JavaScript.
 It will have a clean and polished user interface that is responsive, ensuring that it adapts to multiple screen sizes.